peeto/Kids-Ears-vs-Adults-Ears/README.md

 2. Inspired by South Park

-3. I was scouring the Internet for the worst frequency imaginable and couldn't find an exact number but this seem to be popular.
+3. I was scouring the Internet for the worst frequency imaginable and couldn't find an exact number but this seems to be popular.
 I made it end in 37 just to be horrible.

 4. This is a video of just a sound I made. it was inspired by being on hold to the Australian government and being subjected to hold music.
 I had the idea of creating background music to play back to them when they eventually answer the phone.